Headers, sidebars, blog posts, footers…? While we try really hard to speak in plain English, we know web designers can use a lot of lingo.

 Sidebars used to be very trendy places to throw everything you didn’t want a website visitor to miss.
 Today, though, there is a lot more talk around the idea that sidebars just add distracting clutter to a website.
 See this awesome article: Should Your Website Have Sidebars?
 What the Research Says.

-We tend to keep sidebars on the websites we design simple and relevant, when we use them.
-Our goal is to simply guide the user to an action we want them to take, not to distract from the main content of a page.
+We like when sidebars on the websites are simple and relevant, when they are used.
+The goal is to simply guide the user to an action we want them to take, not to distract from the main content of a page.

 Call to Action